barrackmobamba69/WeatherAPIChatbot/README.md

 - [License](#license)
 - [From the Author](#author)

+## Features
+- Fetches real-time weather information for any city.
+- Provides temperature in Celsius.
+- Suggests appropriate clothing based on the current temperature.
+- Offers basic commands to help users navigate the chatbot.

 ## Demo

 You can see a demo of the Weather Chatbot below.

 https://github.com/barrackmobamba69/WeatherChatbot/assets/106630515/a1a14311-c5dc-4b06-ba57-252d812915a2

 ## Installation